wilmix8/RemoteWebapplication/README.md

  GDollar,JSTAR,CHDOLLAR, JDollar(JWEB),DOTWEB3.0,DOTWEB7.0 ,JAS,etc.

- But  not  focused  for    Other  technologies  like  java  ,etc.
+ But  not  focused  for    Other  technologies  like  python ,etc.

  So   RemoteWebapplication   is  not   permitted to  be  used  by  other  new  programming  Languages.